About the Energy and Resources Group

 Master’s Degrees in Energy and Resources (M.A. or M.S.)

-The ERG Master’s Degree is a two-year program designed to educate the next generation of interdisciplinary leaders.
-The curriculum is intended to serve those students for whom the Master’s degree will be the final formal education in support of a professional career.
-It also serves as an interdisciplinary foundation for doctoral students preparing for Dissertation research.
+The Energy and Resources Master’s Degree is a two-year program designed to educate the next generation of interdisciplinary leaders.
+The curriculum is intended to serve those students for whom the Master’s Degree will be the final formal education in support of a professional career.
+It also serves as an interdisciplinary foundation for doctoral students preparing for dissertation research.

 Students are taught the range of methods and subjects that they should be able to understand, advance, and critique, in order to address critical challenges stemming from the interaction of humans and the environment.
-To that end, the requirements for the ERG Master’s degree are both broad and deep, stressing analytic, theoretical, and practical approaches to problems in energy, resources, and the environment.
+To that end, the requirements for the Energy and Resources Master’s Degree are both broad and deep, stressing analytic, theoretical, and practical approaches to problems in energy, resources, and the environment.

 The program also ensures experience in interdisciplinary analysis applied to key resource concerns.
 The curriculum provides an opportunity, through a topical course cluster and an independent capstone project, to extend and deepen the areas of investigation and understanding to satisfy the intellectual interests of each student.

 Concurrent Master's Degree of Public Policy and Energy and Resources